 Glaucoma…The Silent Thief of Sight

-Doctor William Hines and the Doctors at Hines-Sight are expert in the diagnosis and treatment of glaucoma and use the most advanced technology to monitor the status of the disease.
+The Doctors at Hines Sight are experts in the diagnosis and treatment of glaucoma and use the most advanced technology to monitor the status of the disease.
 We use Lasers for following the health of the optic nerve and different Lasers to treat certain types of Glaucoma.

 Many eye care patients are surprised when they learn that almost 2.5 million people have glaucoma.
 More than half of these people do not even realize they have the disease because there are often no warning symptoms.
 Glaucoma is known as the “silent-thief” of sight because it silently steals one's vision.
 Glaucoma often goes undiagnosed because there is no pain associated with the high intraocular pressure and the vision loss is not recognized until it is advanced.
 Patients are urged to have routine eye exams to check the status of their general eye health.
 In a general eye exam glaucoma tests will be performed and the health of the optic nerve and retina will be checked with a complete dilated eye exam.